AaronM1812/Simon-Says-STUMP/README.md

 The game displays a sequence of coloured quadrants (red, green, yellow, blue) accompanied by audio tones.
 The player must reproduce the sequence using the keypad.
 Each level increases the sequence length, testing memory, timing, and precision.

-This project was developed as part of **COMP22111 – Microprocessor Systems** and demonstrates low-level embedded programming, memory-mapped I/O, and state-machine driven game logic.
+This project was developed as part of **COMP22111 – Microprocessor Systems** and demonstrates low-level embedded programming, memory-mapped I/O, and state-machine-driven game logic.

 ---